Previous dayMarch 19, 2026Next day

 14.3 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.2 earthquake 79 km SSE of King Cove, Alaska with origin time 22:43 UTC on March 19, 2026.
-The hypocenter lay at 14.3 km, placing this in the shallow crustal category.
-Coordinates: 54.444°, -161.695°.
+March 19, 2026 brought a magnitude 2.2 earthquake 79 km SSE of King Cove, Alaska, logged at 22:43 UTC.
+This was a shallow crustal earthquake, focused at 14.3 km depth.
+The epicenter is at 54.444°, -161.695°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19